 Future of Diagnostic Imaging

-When it comes to software development, CMMI Level 5 is the gold standard, taking at least five years to achieve and involving the highest possible performance.
+When it comes to software development, CMMI Level 5 is the gold standard, taking five years on average to achieve and involving the highest possible performance.
 Developed by the CMMI Institute, the Capability Maturity Model Integration is a process improvement framework that helps organizations achieve high-performance operations.

 Editor’s Note: In May 2014, Erkan Akyuz joined McKesson Technology Solutions as president of Imaging and Workflow Solutions (IWS).
 In his role as president, Akyuz interacts with customers on a daily basis and provides new opportunities for customers to learn about enterprise medical imaging technologies and achieve their healthcare IT objectives.

 This article was originally published by Claudette Lew on Health IT Executive Forum and is republished here with permission.